aimms/documentation/pro-release-notes.rst

                      (C:\ProgramData\AimmsPRO\Data\storage\) and the
                      publishing folder
                      (C:\ProgramData\AimmsPRO\Data\publishing\).
-                     – After installing this hotfix your publishing folder will be automatically cleaned up from all obsolete data
+                     – After installing this Hotfix your publishing folder will be automatically cleaned up from all obsolete data
                      – If you upgrade from AimmsPRO-2.3.1.108 or lower,